 How to Include Grapes in Your Weight Loss Diet

-There is something about biting into a crisp, sweet grape on a hot afternoon that just feels a bit decadent.
+There is something about biting into a crisp, sweet grape on a hot afternoon that feels a bit decadent.
 That delightful burst of fresh, juicy flavor that is so refreshing.
 But they are so sweet!
-Can grapes really be good for weight loss?
+Can grapes be good for weight loss?

 red and white table grapes